cruseakshay/Notes/README.md

 - ML
   - AndrewNg
   - python
-    - Linear Classification in Python (Datacamp)
+    1. Linear Classification in Python (Datacamp)
+    2. Extreme Gradient Boosting with XGBoost
+    3. Introduction to PySpark
   - R
     1. Introduction to R for Finance
     2. Intermediate R for Finance